-Wisconsin is a bikehappy state.
+Wisconsin is a bike happy state.
 That much is true.
-The League of American Bicyclists put Wisconsin at #3 in the nation in its ranking of biking friendly states.
 So, with thousands of miles of on-and off-road bike trails to choose from, how do you narrow your options to plan a bike trip?
 How about giving props to the small towns?
 We define small towns as having a population of less than 10,000 and then added a layer of criteria like darn cute downtowns with kitschy cafés and cozy inns.
 If that sounds like it could be right up your alley, then keep reading.

 Biking in Northern Wisconsin

-Rest & Repast: Wissahickon Farms Country Inn offers a small cabin loaded with character.
-They serve up organic breakfasts, use geothermal heating and cooling, and even offer free use of bikes.
-The Dalles House Motel is a hop, skip and a jump from the biking trailhead.
-The Vegetarian is a new restaurant right in town serving vegetarian and vegan Indian cuisine for meat conscious bikers.
+Rest & Repast: The Dalles House Motel is a hop, skip and a jump from the biking trailhead.
+The Vegetarian is a restaurant right in town serving vegetarian and vegan Indian cuisine for meat conscious bikers.
 After a full day of bike touring, ask for a window seat at the Dalles House Restaurant and enjoy their Old World supper club fare.

-Best of Biking: The biggest draw for bikers is the Heart of Vilas County Hike & Bike Trail, a paved 27-mile stretch that runs from Boulder Junction to St. Germain.
+Best of Biking: The biggest draw for cyclists is the Heart of Vilas County Hike & Bike Trail, a nearly 50 mile stretch from Manitowish Waters to St. Germain running through the heart of Boulder Junction.
 The Nichol’s Beach Bike Trail, at 2.5 miles, takes you from the local Chamber of Commerce office, a hub for bicyclists, right to Nichol’s Lake for some picnicking and swimming.
-A paved bike trail expansion heading north and west of Main Street will be ready by the 2012 summer season.
 If you need to rent a bike, try Coon Tail Sports.

 Rest & Repast: Sweet Emma’s is a quaint home for rental with nice views of the Manitowish River and garage to stow your bikes.
 You can access the paved bike trail from the Boulder Bear Lodge.
-After an afternoon of biking, cool off with an iced coffee or smoothie at Dancing Bear Coffee & Gifts, or sit down for a meal at the Granary Family Restaurant.
+After an afternoon of biking, sit down for a meal at the Granary Family Restaurant.

 Biking in Central Wisconsin